-We also study the Markov models themselves.
-Until recently attention focused on pairwise interaction models.
-These provide a flexible class for inhibition but they do not seem to be able to model clustered patterns and Møller [85] has argued that nearest-neighbour patterns are better suited to this task.
+As argued above, Markov spatial models provide useful prior distributions in image analysis, but they are equally interesting in their own right.
+Until recently attention has focused mostly on pairwise interaction models.
+These provide a flexible class for negative association between neighbouring objects but they do not seem to be able to model clustered patterns and Møller [89] has argued that nearest-neighbour Markov models [11] are better suited to this task.

 In support of this claim, we show that many cluster processes with bounded non-empty clusters fall within the class of nearest-neighbour Markov point processes.
-In particular, any Poisson cluster process with uniformly bounded clusters is Markov with respect to the connected component relation [12, p.
-106] and if a Markov or nearest-neighbour Markov point process is used as the parent process in a cluster model, and the clusters are uniformly bounded and almost surely nonempty, then the cluster process is again nearest-neighbour Markov.
-These results suggest that nearest-neighbour Markov processes may be suitable multiple-generation cluster models, see Kingman [63] and help to explain why statistical inference for Poisson cluster processes based on interpoint distances (cf. Baddeley and Van Lieshout [10]) bears so close a resemblance to that for Markov point processes.
+In particular, any Poisson cluster process with uniformly bounded clusters is Markov with respect to the connected component relation [11, p.
+106].
+If a Markov or nearest-neighbour Markov point process is used as the parent process in a cluster model and the clusters are uniformly bounded and almost surely nonempty, then the cluster process is again nearest-neighbour Markov.
+These results suggest that nearest-neighbour Markov processes may be suitable multiple-generation cluster models [66] and help to explain why statistical inference for Poisson cluster processes based on interpoint distances [78] bears so close a resemblance to that for Markov point processes.

-On the other hand, the Ripley-Kelly models also allow clustered patterns if interactions between more than two points or objects are permitted.
-We discuss a model that can exhibit both clustering [119] and inhibition according to the value of a single parameter.
+On the other hand, the simpler Markov models [107] also allow clustered patterns if interactions between more than two points or objects are permitted.
+We discuss a model that can exhibit both clustering [125] and inhibition according to the value of a single parameter.
 The model has interactions of arbitrary high order and is closely related to the empty space function.

-Much of the research presented in this thesis was performed in collaboration with others.
-Chapter 2 is based on
+Much of the research presented in this tract was performed in collaboration with others.
+Chapter 2 is based on A.J.

-A.J.
 Baddeley and M.N.M. van Lieshout.
 ICM for object recognition.
-In Computational Statistics Y. Dodge and J. Whittaker (Eds).
+In Computational Statistics, Y. Dodge and J. Whittaker (Eds).
 Volume 2, pp. 271-286.
-Heidelberg-New York: Physica/Springer 1992.
+Heidelberg-New York: Physica/Springer, 1992.

 A.J.
 Baddeley and M.N.M. van Lieshout.
 Object recognition using Markov spatial processes.
 In Proceedings 11th IAPR International Conference on Pattern Recognition pp. B 136- 139.
-Los Alamitos: IEEE Computer Society Press 1992.
+Los Alamitos: IEEE Computer Society Press, 1992.